ciardorje/Multi-Season_Spatial_MSOM/README.md

 </p>
 <br/>

 In most ecological situations we cannot be very confident on what the parameter estimate for a given species will be before we run the model.
 Therefore, we tend to use 'uninformative' priors - probability distributions with very wide ranges.
 The model will draw values from this distribution and gradually converge on the true distribution of values that the parameter is most likely to take.
 These narrowed down distributions are called posterior distributions and are what the model provides us as outputs.
-We will then use these for making inference on the effects of predictor variables, the occurence of species at sites, etc.
+We will then use these posterior distributions for making inference on the effects of predictor variables, the occurence of species at sites, etc., we can extract a posterior distribution for any parameter estimated in the model structure.